Catalysts - What is a Catalyst?

 A catalyst works by

-providing a convenient surface for the
+providing a convenient surface that

-to occur.
+reaction to occur.

-The reacting particles gather on the catalyst surface
+on the catalyst surface

-1) collide more frequently with each other
+frequently with each other and more of the collisions

-A catalyst is often used as a powder so that it has
+A catalyst is often used as a fine

 a bigger surface area per